 The Transpired Solar Collector system has been used in North America and Canada for over 20 years and has proven to have the shortest payback of any renewable technology of between 3 to 7 years.
 These short payback periods are achievable through a highly thermal efficient system coupled with the low cost of the Transpired Solar Collector, which is in effect a single sheet of perforated steel.

-As part of the development team working with TATA Steel, Kimpton Energy Solutions have designed and installed a number of these systems on different types of building and are excellently placed to offer you advise on how this system can be used to improve the energy efficiency of your building.
+As part of the development team working with TATA Steel, Kimpton Energy Solutions have designed and installed a number of these systems on different types of building and are excellently placed to offer you advice on how this system can be used to improve the energy efficiency of your building.

 The SBEC (Sustainable Building Envelope Centre) in Deeside is a pioneering partnership between the Low Carbon Research Institute, TATA Steel and the Welsh Assembly that will test, monitor and evaluate various low carbon technologies in different combinations to help inform specification decisions for both new build and refurbishment projects.